- Faculty of Creative Industries

 Rendell.
 J. (Forthcoming).
 Transmedia Terrors in Post-TV Horror: Digital Distribution, Abject Spectrums and Participatory Culture.
 Amsterdam.
 Amsterdam University Press.

 Rendell.
 J. (forthcoming). ‘“I am (Not) Major”: Anti-fan memes of Paramount Picture’s Ghost in the Shell Marketing’ New Review of Film and Television Studies.

 Rendell.
-J. (forthcoming).
-‘A Picture is Worth a Thousand Corpses: Audiences’ Affective Engagement With In the Flesh and The Walking Dead Through Online Image Practices’ Participations: International Journal of Audience & Reception Studies 16(2). pp:88-117
+J. (2019).
+‘A Picture is Worth a Thousand Corpses: Audiences’ Affective Engagement With In the Flesh and The Walking Dead Through Online Image Practices’ Participations: Journal of Audience & Reception Studies 16(2). pp:88-117

 Rendell.
 J. (2018).
 ‘Bridge Builders, World Makers: Transcultural Studio Ghibli Fan Crafting.’
 East Asian Journal of Popular Culture.
 4(1), pp:93-110